Tabernol/fit-coach/README.md

 ./gradlew integrationTest
 ```
 Integration tests are located in src/integration_test/java.
 Testcontainers handles starting and stopping the MySQL container before and after the tests.

+## CI Workflow with GitHub Actions
+This project uses GitHub Actions for Continuous Integration (CI).
+The workflow automatically runs on every push and pull request to the main branch, ensuring that the codebase is tested and validated after every change.

+### Workflow Overview
+- Platform: The CI process runs on ubuntu-latest as the operating system.
+- Database: A MySQL 8 Docker service is started for running the tests, with Liquibase used to apply migrations before running tests.
+- Java Setup: The workflow uses JDK 17 for building the project and running the tests.
+- Build Tool: Gradle is used for compiling the project, running Liquibase migrations, and executing tests.